 Definition of SOS Repair

-SOS repair refers to the DNA repair system, which makes the use of RecA regulatory protein to inhibit the repressor’s activity and activate the SOS inducer genes to recover the DNA damage.
+SOS repair refers to the DNA repair system, which uses RecA regulatory protein to inhibit the repressor’s activity and activate the SOS inducer genes to recover the DNA damage.
 It stands for “Save Our Soul”.
 The SOS system remains repressed until the conversion of RecA protein into RecA protease.
-It does not repair the DNA damage completely, but provides tolerance ability to the affected organism.
+It does not repair the DNA damage completely but provides tolerance ability to the affected organism.

 In normal DNA, a bacterial cell does not need DNA repair genes to be activated.
 Thus, there should be some controller that must control the expression of such genes.
 LexA acts as a repressor protein that binds to the particular site of DNA or SOS box.
 The binding will repress the activity of SOS genes.

 But in mutated DNA, the inactivation of LexA repressor becomes necessary to induce the expression of SOS genes.
-In the SOS system, RecA acts as an activator of SOS genes, which causes proteolysis of the repressor protein and allows the SOS genes expression into different DNA repairing inducer proteins.
+RecA acts as an activator of SOS genes in the SOS system, which causes proteolysis of the repressor protein and allows the SOS genes expression into different DNA repairing inducer proteins.

 An SOS system composed of the following components:

-- Regulator protein: It is encoded by “RecA” gene whose function is to activate the repressed SOS system, by inhibiting the binding of LexA to the SOS operator.
+- Regulator protein: It is encoded by the “RecA” gene, whose function is to activate the repressed SOS system by inhibiting the binding of LexA to the SOS operator.

-- Repressor protein: It is encoded by “LexA” gene, which causes inactivation of inducer proteins.
-Repressor binds to the operator and causes inactivation or repression of the SOS system.
+- Repressor protein: It is encoded by the “LexA” gene, which causes the inactivation of inducer proteins.
+The repressor binds to the operator and causes inactivation or repression of the SOS system.

 - Inducer proteins: They are encoded by SOS-box genes that can activate the inducer proteins relative to the type of DNA damage.

 |SOS proteins||Encoded by||Functions|